 This tree is found from Mexico to southern Vancouver Island and mostly grows on sunny, rocky shores or outcrops.
 It is often found growing with douglas fir and usually grows within one and a half kilometres of the ocean.
 In B.C. this plant is found in the Georgia Depression ecoprovince.

-Crows, ravens, woodpeckers, waxwings and other birds are attracted to its bright orange berries.
+Bees are attracted to its sweet-smelling flowers.
+Crows, ravens, woodpeckers, waxwings, robins and other birds are attracted to its bright orange-red berries.

 Arbutus wood has historically been used for walking sticks and its berries for decorative necklaces and beads.
-Arbutus bark and leaves have medicinal purposes such as use for colds, stomach problems and tuberculosis.
+Arbutus bark and leaves have medicinal purposes and are used for colds, stomach problems and tuberculosis.

-The wood of the tree is very hard & twisted, but useful for small walking sticks & woodcrafts.
+The wood of the tree is very hard and twisted, making it useful for small walking sticks and woodcrafts.

 COSEWIC: Not at Risk